donkeydluffy/plugds/DESIGN_REPORT.md

     *   **Horizontal Sidebar**: Fixed by applying a targeted Stylesheet to `left_tab_widget_` in C++ to force proper West tab rendering.
     *   **Broken Tree**: Fixed by ensuring the model is set on the `QTreeView` *after* proper initialization.
 *   **Theming**:
-    *   Background colors for custom widgets (like the 3D placeholder) are manually updated in the `ThemeChanged` slot, bridging the gap between Qt Stylesheets and custom painting requirements.
+    *   Switched from manual color updates in C++ to a QSS-driven approach.
+Custom widgets (like the 3D placeholder) are now assigned specific object names (e.g., `#ws1_bg_label`), allowing the `ThemeService` to automatically apply colors via the generated stylesheet.

 ## 5. Pending Tasks & Future Work